 The first thing we need to do is simmer the beans, half the onions, and half of the garlic for about 2 hours in the chicken stock or until the beans begin to soften.
 Make sure to stir it often to keep everything from burning or sticking!

 After the beans are done we can add the chicken and the salsa.
 While that is cooking wash, seed, and dice your jalapeños.
-Sauce the peppers, spices, and the remaining onions and garlic in the oil and then add that to the pot with the chicken and beans.
+Saute the peppers, spices, and the remaining onions and garlic in the oil in a small frying pan.
+Once the onions are soft and translucent you will add the mixture to the pot with the chicken and beans.

 Looking for even more delicious Ruby Tuesday recipes?